VickyTung/troolr/README.md

 # Instructions

-  - Using HTML, CSS and JS, build out the HTML, CSS and JS using the example mock up above using your favorite framework or library (jQuery, React, etc...).
+  - Using HTML, CSS and JS, build out the results layout using the example mock up above using your favorite framework or library (jQuery, React, etc...).
   - Please **do not build the items in red**.
   - For the item in **Green**, just include text and do not worry about the image. **Keep in mind, the items in green do not have to be clickable**.
   - For listings JSON, reference the dataset below **you only have to render 2 listed in the JSON data**: